TIY-ATL-ROR-2015-May/lectures/week6-recap.md

     * Definition: `class Board ... (methods) ... end`
     * Use: `foo = Board.new`.
 Call methods on foo like: `foo.legal_move?(5)` .
     * Why?
 To separate concerns and break our programs into *components* that only have to understand a subset of the problem.
-    * Initializers: Can define a method called `initialize` that defines any initial data about the object.
-    * Instance Variables:
-      * Definition: `@height = height`
-      * Use: `@height`
-      * Why?
-To keep data permanently inside the object and make it in scope to all methods defined on the object.
-    * Self: A contextual way to refer to an object.
-      * Inside a class method: Refers to the class.
-      * Inside a normal (instance) method: Refers to the instance of the class on which the method was called.
-    * attr_reader / attr_writer / attr_accessor:
-      * For granting access to instance variables inside a class.
-      * Each takes a list of symbols to define methods for.
-      * Definition: `class Game ... attr_accessor :board ... attr_reader :player1, :player2 ... end`
-      * Use: `game.board = Board.new`, `player = game.player1`, etc.

   * Modules: A mechanism for Namespacing and Mixins.

     * Namespacing:
       * A way to isolate the names we use for classes so as not to conflict with other libraries.
         * Example: `octokit` gem for interacting with Github API might define their own User class